Ryukoku Museum

 Architecture features

-The Ryukoku Museum is built next to the 17th-century Buddhist temple Nishi Honganji, and Ryukoku University, after which the museum was named, is also located nearby.
-Despite the fact that the museum is dedicated to more than 2 thousand years of religion, the building looks quite modern.
-The famous architectural company Nikken Sekkei successfully combined ancient Japanese traditions and modern convenience and comfort for visitors in one project.
+The Ryukoku Museum was built next to the 17th-century Buddhist temple of Nishi Honganji, and Ryukoku University, after which the museum was named, is located nearby.
+Despite the fact that the museum is dedicated to more than two thousand years of religion, the building looks quite modern.
+The famous architectural company Nikken Sekkei has successfully combined ancient Japanese traditions and modern convenience and comfort for visitors in one project.

-To achieve this, unique solutions were used.
-For example, 4,000 ceramic blinds on the facade wall not only regulate the temperature inside the building, but also give it a characteristic oriental flavor.
+Unique solutions were used to achieve this.
+For example, 4,000 ceramic blinds on the front wall not only regulate the temperature inside the building, but also give it a characteristic oriental flavor.
 The interior of the Ryukoku Museum is dominated by glass and wood.
-There is a patio where you can admire elements of landscape design, as well as exhibits in the form of small architectural forms.
-The building has everything for the convenience of citizens with limited mobility.
+There is a courtyard where you can admire the elements of landscape design, as well as exhibits in the form of small architectural forms.
+The building has everything for the convenience of people with limited mobility.

 Ryukoku Museum

-It’s best to start getting acquainted with Buddhism with the exhibition “Asian Buddhism”.
-Here you can find out how religious teaching first appeared in India and then spread throughout Asia.
+It is best to start exploring Buddhism with the exhibition "Asian Buddhism".
+Here you can find out how religious teaching appeared first in India and then spread throughout Asia.
 This section presents the most ancient artifacts.
-The image “Robe of Death” dates back to the 1st-2nd century, “Seated Avalokiteshvara” - 7th-8th century, texts from the Tang era in China - the end of the 9th century.
+The image of the "Robe of Death" dates from the 1st-2nd century, the "Sitting Avalokiteshvara" - VII-VIII, texts of the Tang era in China - the end of the 9th century.

-This is a famous Japanese explorer and sponsor of expeditions to study Buddhism.
-Organized three large expeditions, during which the development of Buddhism in China, Kazakhstan, Russia, Nepal and India was studied.
+He is a well-known Japanese researcher and sponsor of expeditions to study Buddhism.
+He organized three major expeditions, during which he studied the development of Buddhism in China, Kazakhstan, Russia, Nepal and India.
 During his travels, he collected a lot of archaeological and written evidence of the advancement of religion to the east.
 His findings are still of undoubted value to researchers today.
 The collection of artifacts is so extensive that it is located not only in Japanese museums, but also in scientific institutions in China and Korea.
 The collection of Chinese porcelain collected by the scientist is of great value.

 Ryukoku University

-The Ryukoku Museum occupies 4 floors and covers an area of 4,441.93 square meters.
-The exhibition related to Ryukoku University is of great interest.
-The educational institution was founded in 1639, initially it operated as a school of Buddhist monks, and only in 1887 it became secular.
-Here are texts from 12th-century Buddhist monks and priests, 4th-century letters, songs of Maneshu, and drawings used in the construction of the Ryukoku University and dormitories.
+The Ryukoku Museum occupies 4 floors, its area is 4,441.93 square meters.
+The exposition related to Ryukoku University is of great interest.
+The educational institution was founded in 1639, initially it operated as a school for Buddhist monks, and only in 1887 it became secular.
+The texts of Buddhist monks and priests of the XII century, letters of the IV century, songs of Maneshu, drawings used in the construction of Ryukoku University and dormitories are presented here.

-If we talk about the frescoes from the Bezeklik cave temples, thanks to modern digital technologies, those who wish can find themselves in medieval China and see a fragment of 9 unique murals of the cave monastery.
-The corridor, about 15 meters long and 3.5 meters high, is an exact digital copy of cave No. 15.
+If we talk about the frescoes from the Bezeklik cave temples, those who wish, thanks to modern digital technologies, can find themselves in medieval China and see a fragment of 9 unique cave monastery murals.
+The corridor, about 15 meters long and 3.5 meters high, is an exact digital replica of Cave No. 15.

 Ryukoku Museum Ryukoku Museum